 To help drive forward our efforts to improve gender equality at St Mary’s, we are a proud member of Advance HE’s Athena SWAN Charter.
 The charter serves as a helpful framework as we seek to interrogate and improve existing structures that may prohibit St Mary’s from achieving true gender equality.
 As part of joining the Charter, St Mary’s has committed to 10 Key Principles which will underpin our efforts to improve our policies, practices, action plans, and culture.

-Under the leadership of Dr Jane Chambers, Head of Secondary, Post Graduate, and Educational Development in the Institute of Education, a self-assessment team (SAT) of staff and students from across the university has been assembled to lead our efforts to address gender inequality at St. Mary’s.
+Under the leadership of Dr Jane Chambers, Head of School of Education, a self-assessment team (SAT) of staff and students from across the university has been assembled to lead our efforts to address gender inequality at St. Mary’s.

 Learn more about our work with Athena SWAN by visiting our Equality Charters at St Mary's webpage.
 [James – can you please link to that page once it's created?]

 To join our Athena SWAN Self-Assessment Team (SAT) or find out about more ways to get involved, please email email@example.com.

 - Get involved with the Student Union's SIMMIE Girls Can campaign

 - Seek support from a trained counsellor in our Student Wellbeing Service.

 - Seek support from a member of our St Mary's Student Union student officer team.